EliLauwers/assignment1/assignment1_report.md

 ## 5.2 Rentals during contract time

-Construct a list of unique email addresses of all employees who rented a car at a company at which they have worked.
+**Question**: Construct a list of unique email addresses of all employees who rented a car at a company at which they have worked.
 Moreover, the first date of the rental period should fall within the period they were working at the company (i.e. registration.period\_begin should be between contract.period\_begin and contract.period\_end, boundaries inclusive).
 In the result table, we expect one column with name email of datatype varchar.
 Order the results in this table alphabetically according to the values in the column email.

+**Answer**:

 ``` sql
 SELECT DISTINCT e.email